julioxus/autobounty/README.md

 - The web interface will be available at `http://localhost:3000`
 - The backend API will be available at `http://localhost:3001`
 - Recon output files are stored in `recon/output/`
+- Make sure to add your target domains to `recon/targets.txt` before starting the services